-Sophie Langlois is Executive Vice-President and associate at Reïva with over 20 years of experience in brand management, advertising, and the development of communications plans.
+Sophie Langlois is Executive Vice-President and associate at Reïva Global Corp with over 20 years of experience in brand management, advertising, and the development of communications plans.
 Over the years, she has been called upon to manage several major national brands in various markets, notably for Cossette and Rethink Communications.
 She then worked at Walkiri Marketing where she was Vice President and General Director.
-She is involved in the Montreal Museum of Fine Arts’ Volunteers Foundation as Treasurer of the Board of Directors.
+She was involved in the Montreal Museum of Fine Arts’ Volunteers Foundation as Treasurer of the Board of Directors.

-Normand Laprise C.M., O.Q., is a Relais & Châteaux Grand Chef and co-owner of the well-known Toqué! restaurant—a member of Les Grandes Tables du Monde—and of Brasserie T! in Montréal.
+Normand Laprise C.M., C.Q., is a Relais & Châteaux Grand Chef and co-owner of the well-known Toqué! restaurant—a member of Les Grandes Tables du Monde—and of Brasserie T! in Montréal.
 Internationally renowned, he redefined gastronomy with his philosophy of praising the product, which has now become highly influential in Québec and Canada.
 He is the only Canadian to have been named to sit on the International Chefs Advisory Board created by the Institut Paul Bocuse, was made a member of the Order of Canada in 2014, and was named a Knight of the Ordre national du Québec in 2009.
 He was the only chef from Québec to have been invited to StarChefs.com’s International Chefs Congress in New York in 2010, and is ranked as one of the "101 Québécois au sommet de l’action” (101 foremost Quebecers) as selected by Entreprendre magazine.
 His generosity has seen him lend his talents to benefit several organizations including the Opéra de Montréal, the Maisonneuve-Rosemont Hospital Foundation, the Tel-Jeunes Foundation, the Quebec Breast Cancer Foundation through the La Vittoria dinner event, the Heart and Stroke Foundation, and La Tablée des Chefs.

 A lawyer by training, Victor Salvaggio is a professional working in the field of real estate development for a firm he co-founded, Lofts MTL, which specializes in the transformation and conversion of commercial and industrial buildings into residential and commercial rental spaces.
 He received his law degree from Université de Montréal and practiced commercial and corporate law for some ten years for the firms of Stikeman Elliott and Fasken Martineau.